davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/data.md

-While the Spring team recommends that users should only use this feature when developing and testing their Spring Boot applications with {pivotal-gemfire-name}, you may still occasionally use this feature in production.
+While the Spring team recommends that users should only use this feature when developing and testing their Spring Boot applications with VMware GemFire, you may still occasionally use this feature in production.